HiDiHlabs/ssam/README.md

 Prerequisites
 =============

-In addition to this package, SSAM requires local R installation with packages 'feather' and 'sctransform' installed.
+In addition to this package, SSAM requires a local R installation with pre-installed packages `feather` and `sctransform`.

 Install
 ============